jstone074/liri-node-app/README.md

     ![Do what it says](/images/do-what-it-says.png)

-* If you use input that is not accepted format an error will be thrown:
+* If you use input that is not an accepted format an error will be thrown:

     ![error](/images/error.png)